-In the Emotional Health section of Go Ask Alice!, you can find lots of information that might help you refine your sense of the issues you'd like to explore with a therapist.
+In the Emotional Health section of the Go Ask Alice! archives, you can find lots of information that might help you refine your sense of the issues you'd like to explore with a therapist.
 Although this might change over time, it can often be helpful to talk over some of your ideas with the potential counselors you meet.
 In addition, Finding low-cost counseling has a brief list of things to consider when you meet potentials, with a focus on low-cost counseling options.
 This might be useful in case you decide to pay out-of-pocket or just want a longer list of therapists to try out.
 Also, on-line, you can often learn about a clinician's background, education, and special areas of expertise, as well as prepare for an initial interview.

 Otherwise, an in-person meeting can be invaluable in helping you choose a therapist or counselor; here are some things to ask about:

 - Where did the therapists/counselors receive their training?
 Are they certified or credentialed by any professional programs or associations?
 (Help when therapy boundaries are violated has more information about this.)

 - What kind of approach do they use?
 They may cite a specific "school," such as cognitive therapy, behavioral modification, psychoanalysis, etc. Then you can ask what the approach looks like in a typical session and over the course of the work you'll do together.